Sign in

 Operator (participant)

-Hello and welcome to the Stellantis Preliminary Results H2 2025 call.
+Hello, welcome to the Stellantis Full Year Results 2025 call.
 You will have the opportunity to ask questions at the end of the call by typing pound key five on your telephone keypad.
 Please do not exceed one question per person, and if necessary, an additional one.
 I now give the floor to Mr. Ed Ditmire, Head of Investor Relations, to begin today's conference.
 Sir, the floor is yours.

-Thank you.
-Hello everyone, and thank you for joining us today as we review Stellantis's H2 2025 preliminary financial results.
-The presentation material for this call, along with the related press release, were posted under the Investors section of the Stellantis Group website.
-Today our call is hosted by Antonio Filosa, Chief Executive Officer, and João Laranjo, Chief Financial Officer.
-After their prepared remarks, Antonio and João will be available to answer questions from analysts.
-Before we begin, I want to point out that any forward-looking statements we might make during today's call are subject to the risks and uncertainties mentioned in the Safe Harbor statement included on page two of the presentation.
+Thank you, Thibault.
+Hello, everyone, and thank you for joining us today as we review Stellantis' Full year 2025 Results.
+Earlier today, the presentation material for this call, along with the related press release, were posted under the Investors section of the Stellantis Group website.
+Today, our call is hosted by Antonio Filosa, Chief Executive Officer, and Joao Laranjo, Chief Financial Officer.
+After their prepared remarks, Antonio and Joao will be available to answer questions from the analysts.
+Before we begin, I want to point out that any forward-looking statements we might make during today's call are subject to the risks and uncertainties mentioned in the safe harbor statement included on page 2 of today's presentation.
 As customary, the call will be governed by that language.
-Now I'll hand over the call to Antonio Filosa, CEO Stellantis.
+I'll hand over the call to Antonio Filosa, Chief Executive Officer of Stellantis.

 Antonio Filosa (CEO)